libretro/docs/docs/library/dosbox-pure.md

 ### MIDI playback with SoundFonts

-If DOSBox Pure finds one or more `.SF2` sound font files in the `system` directory of the frontend, one of them can be selected via the `Audio > MIDI SoundFont` core option.
-This sound font will then be used to play General Midi and Sound Canvas music.
+If DOSBox Pure finds one or more `.SF2` sound font files in the `system` directory of the frontend, one of them can be selected via the `Audio > MIDI Output` [core option](#core-options).
+This sound font will then be used to play `General Midi` and `Sound Canvas` music.

 ###  MPU-401 MIDI device emulation through MUNT